BurntSushi/nakala/doc/SCRATCH.md

 (1) is quite difficult to do, since it requires doing some kind of index wide lookup for every ID of every document that is indexed.
-Other than this being costly in and of itself, it will also need to a synchronized check of some kind to prevent races from sneaking in a duplicate ID.
+Other than this being costly in and of itself, it will also need to be a synchronized check of some kind to prevent races from sneaking in a duplicate ID.
 This in turn would make the check even more expensive.
-Without this requirement, indexing documents in each segment is a completely independent process that only needs to be synchronized once a segment is ready to join the index.
+Without this requirement, indexing documents in each segment is a completely independent process that only needs to be synchronized once a segment is ready to join the index. _With_ this requirement, we completely thwart our ability to permit callers to use multiple writers at once without blocking each other for the vast majority of the writing process.

 (2) seems feasible on its face, if not a cheap cop-out.
 However, if we assume that user IDs are unique and design our index format around that, then we would